 The Daisycon Synergy Tag is a lightweight client-side tag designed to work alongside the server-side conversion tag.
-It enables more reliable hybrid attribution by sending a transaction-level reference from the browser to Daisycon.
+It enables more reliable hybrid attribution by sending a transaction reference from the browser to Daisycon.
 This reference must match the value included in your backend conversion call.

 Note: This tag must be used in combination with the Daisycon Server-Side Conversion Tag.
 It does not track conversions on its own.